BPRC-Bioinfo/LRS-Assembler/annotation/README.md

 # Rename the fasta file
 python ../scripts/lib_format.py input_ibrary.fa output_library.fa

-# Check if it works
+# Validate the renamed library
 grep ">" output_library.fa
 ```

-Add path of the reference library to the config file.
+Specify the path to the reference library in the configuration file.

-## Preparing analysis sequences
+## Prepare Input Files

-Create a directory called `inputs`
+Create a directory named ```inputs``` and place your assembly or sequence files inside it.
-Plase your `fasta_sequence.fa` files in the directory `inputs`

-## Running the annalysis
+## Run the Annotation Tool

 ```
 conda activate snakemake